Recent News About Hartford and Long Term Disability Claims

 When an employer provides a disability insurance policy, that policy usually falls under ERISA law.
 ERISA, or the Employee Retirement Income Security Act, is a federal law that governs employer-provided disability insurance policies.
-Disability insurers, like Hartford, follow different rules from that of the Social Security Administration, and denials from ERISA insurance policies are difficult to successfully appeal, and almost impossible to successfully appeal on your own.
+Disability insurers, like Hartford, follow different rules from that of the Social Security Administration, and denials from ERISA insurance policies are difficult to successfully appeal.
+They are almost impossible to successfully appeal on your own.

 Recently, respected local federal judge Claude M. Hilton, in a long-term disability case in which the claimant had filed her own appeal, and lost, said the claimant “should have had counsel at the start”: